sjiaire/cr-site-natacha/content/rental_houses/exotic-gishushu.md

 {{< load-photoswipe >}}

 **Semi-Furnished 4-Bedroom House for Rent - Gishushu**

 Stay in this welcoming 4-bedroom semi-furnished house located on the upper level of a stylish complex of Gishushu nearby Gasabo District Office.
 Gishushu is a quiet residential area conveniently located nearby RDB, Nyarutarama and Kacyiru business area.

 This exotic 2-storey residence is modern and refined.
 On the ground floor, it has a bright lounge bathed with natural light open to a wooden equipped kitchen, an en suite bedroom and a balcony with a great view.
-Downstairs, there is a 2 spacious bedrooms sharing a bathroom and a beautiful en suite with large closets and an open view.
+Downstairs, there are 2 spacious[](<>) bedrooms sharing a bathroom, a beautiful en suite with large closets and an open view.
 In addition, high-speed internet and security are available!

-Outdoor, there is a patio, a quiet studio, a parking space and staff quarters.
+Outdoor, there is a vast patio on the lower floor, private parking space, taff quarters and a cosy studio apartment.

 It is a gorgeous home!